SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO Manager.md

 ### Other pages

-For each of the pages **PoE, ISDN, BGP, HSRP, LDP, OSPF, IGMP, IPSec, IPSLA, Vlan Info, IP Routing Info, Fan - PS Info, Chassis, Hardware Status, Temperature, Multicast, Multicast Next Hop, Ping Function** and **NBAR, Netflow, SHDSL**, and **XDSL**,polling can be enabled or disabled.
+For each of the pages **PoE, ISDN, BGP, HSRP, LDP, OSPF, IGMP, IPSec, IPSLA, Vlan Info, IP Routing Info, Fan - PS Info, Chassis, Hardware Status, Temperature, Multicast, Multicast Next Hop, Ping Function** and **NBAR, Netflow, SHDSL**, and **XDSL**, polling can be enabled or disabled.

 In the **3.1.1.x** and **4.1.1.x** ranges, you can use the **Measurement Configuration** functionality for **IP SLAs**.